 The more websites you control, the better chance you have of raising your brand awareness through the targeted distribution of unique, relevant, and valuable content.
 Targeted content distribution leads to more potential search results that convey your desired message.
 In other words, you are producing more “search engine real estate” that you have full control over.
 This new “real estate”, also known as “all of your websites”, will help you to push down and bury potentially unwanted and undesirable search results that are affecting your online identity.

 You want to make sure that you use your relevant keywords throughout the title and content of the websites, as well as labeling any images you upload with your relevant keywords as well.
 Any videos that you use on these properties, be sure to use your relevant keywords as the titles of the videos too.
 Any type of content/media used should be labeled with your relevant keywords for the best results in my experiences.
 You want to avoid “keyword stuffing” where people just include every relevant keyword on page and the content makes no sense.
 However, including your name, business name, and other related keywords naturally in well-written, unique content is a great way to achieve desirable results.

-So this helps to prevent any competitors from creating basic “hate” or “rant” websites and blogs that rank well in the search engines for keywords that are important to you.
-Buying these types of “negative” domain names is an extra “advanced” step that is not necessary for many businesses.
+So this helps to prevent any competitors from creating basic “hate” or “rant” websites and blogs that rank high in the search engines for any keywords that are important to you.
+Buying these types of “neutral” domain names is an extra “advanced” step that is not necessary for most businesses.
 It can however help in certain scenarios, so it is worth mentioning in this basic ORM guide.
-Going along with the same thought process, a business may find it useful to buy “neutral” domains to prevent unwanted parties from harming their brand in the future as well, such as www.CompanyNameReviews.com etc.

 Creating a Google Plus page and utilizing Google Authorship can help Google connect your online content with your real-life identity and brand.